At Garrison Law Firm, we have reviewed a lot of bar fight case scenarios over the last 30 years.

 This employee punching this man does not appear to have been in self-defense, but that is the legal question.
 Juries don’t always follow blindly their legal directives.

-This case was tried to a jury resulting in a defense verdict in favor of the tavern.
+This case was tried by a jury, resulting in a defense verdict in favor of the tavern.
 No criminal charges were ever filed against the employee.

 A fight taken outside puts fewer noncombatants at risk.
-There could be a scenario where what went on inside the bar or outside the bar should have prompted the bar to seek police support but its failure to do so then lead to innocents getting injured.
+There could be a scenario where what went on inside the bar or outside the bar should have prompted the bar to seek police support, but its failure to do so then led to innocents getting injured.